Backblaze/b2-sdk-java/README.md

 TESTING
 =======

 We have lots of unit tests to verify that each of the classes performs as expected.
 As mentioned in the "Structure" section, we stub lower layers to test the layer above it.
-(XXX: I'm not yet sure how to fully unit test the WebApiClientImpl.
+(XXX: I'm not yet sure how to fully unit test the B2WebApiHttpClientImpl.
 Perhaps I'll make a standalone program that either exercises that alone, or perhaps the whole API, against the production server.
 BrianB says that the CLI looks for a config file with the accountId/appKey and, if it's present, does tests against the live service.)

 I'd also like to test with InterruptedException.

-I'd like to verify that it's possible to replace the WebApiClient implementation in an environment that doesn't have the Apache HttpClient we use.
+I'd like to verify that it's possible to replace the B2WebApiClient implementation in an environment that doesn't have the Apache HttpClient we use.
 I want to be sure we're not inadvertently pulling in classes that won't exist in such an environment.
+The first step of this was to remove the HttpClient implementation from the core jar.

 For developers who are building on the SDK, we have a provided an initial implementation of B2StorageClient which simulates the service.
 So far, it has a minimal feature set.
 Let us know if you'd like to work on it.
 (Actually, it's not in the repo yet.)